Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Poor performance
 	- Unreliability
 	- Breach of standards/obligations
-- In most cases, employees must still be given warnings in these cases before dismis
+- In most cases, employees must still be given warnings in these cases before dismissal, unless it is a severe breach **Redundancy:**
+- Employees are not given a choice, but forced to leave due to redundancy
+- May be because:
+	- Too many employees
+	- Technology replaces staff
+	- Demand for products are declining
+- HR w